FIAF/FIAFcore-docs/README.md

 # FIAFcore-docs
-Documentation application for the [FIAFcore](https://github.com/FIAF/FIAFcore) ontology.
+Documentation for the [FIAFcore](https://github.com/FIAF/FIAFcore) ontology.

 **Build**

-The documentation web app comprises three distinct docker containers which need to be built using the following commands.
+The documentation web app comprises three distinct docker containers which can be built using the following script.

 ```
 ./build.sh